-Installing python3 is the first step to becoming a python developer, This tutorial will help you install python3 as well as pip3 to install python packages on your local system with the latest and most stable way possible.
+Installing python3 is the first step to becoming a Python developer, This tutorial will help you install python3 as well as pip3 to install Python packages on your local system in the latest and most stable way possible.

 Open your terminal (Ctrl + Alt + T), if this command does not work then open it manually by searching the terminal.